If I cancel my subscription, will I be refunded for the remaining time in my billing cycle?

 What’s the difference between the Super Admin and Admin?

-Both the Super Admin and Admin can assign the Editor or Viewer role to individuals, add / update / deactivate users, upload and manage datasets, and edit and view dashboards.
+Both the Super Admin and Admin can assign the Editor or Viewer role to individuals, add / update / deactivate users, upload and manage datasets, edit and view dashboards, and customize the Immerse user interface.
 Only the Super Admin can assign the Admin role to users and manage system settings

 What’s the difference between Admin and Developer?